-- 1) Early warning is limited to hard wire or battery smoke alarms within each of the resident's flats.
-The equipment is subjected to a cyclical test. - Based on the sample of properties accessed during the fire risk assessment the smoke alarms within resident's flats are installed to an LD2 Standard.
+- Early warning is limited to hard wire or battery smoke alarms within each of the resident's flats.
+The equipment is subjected to a cyclical test. - 2) Based on the sample of properties assessed during the fire risk assessment, residents confirmed that smoke alarms are installed to an LD1 and LD2 Standard.
+Flats assessed were: -